-Credit unions required to file data under the Home Mortgage Disclosure Act (HMDA) for calendar year 2015 (CY2015) activity must submit Loan Application Register (LAR) data to the Federal Reserve Board (FRB) processing center in an acceptable format by March 1, 2016.
-Credit unions meeting the filing criteria for CY2015 must comply even if they will no longer have to collect HMDA data during CY2016.1
+Credit unions required to file data under the Home Mortgage Disclosure Act for calendar year 2016 activity must submit Loan Application Register (LAR) data to the Federal Reserve Board processing center in an acceptable format by March 1, 2017.
+Credit unions meeting the filing criteria for calendar year 2016 must comply even if they will no longer have to collect HMDA data during calendar year 2017.1

 The LAR provides data about the mortgage loan applications processed during the reporting year.
 Additional information about the LAR filing requirements is available on the Federal Financial Institutions Examination Council (FFIEC) website (opens new window).
 This document:

-- Describes options for filing CY2015 HMDA data;
+- Describes options for filing calendar year 2016 HMDA data;

 - Provides a link to the HMDA Data Entry Software;